 About us

-Knowledge is power and we believe that knowing how to access the information you need, when you need it, helps disabled people to break down the barriers that exclude them.
+Knowledge is power and we believe that having the information you need, when you need it, helps to break down the barriers that exclude disabled people.

-We have been working since 1999 supporting disabled people, their families, carers and those who work with them to have access to reliable, impartial, accurate and helpful information on the topics and services that matter to them.
+Since 1999 we have been providing disabled people in Scotland and those who support them with impartial, accurate and helpful information on the topics and services they ask us about.

 Mother and daughter

-Disability Information Scotland helps to guide people through the maze of disability information.
-We offer information via:
+We help to guide disabled people through the maze of disability information; you can find information by:

-• and a range of information guides and other resources.
+• looking at our information guides and accessible information resources.

 Our vision